pirogram/pirogram-content/books/data-analysis-with-python/034-indexing-data-with-pandas/topics/060-indexing-dataframe-using-loc.md

-title: Indexing DataFrame
+title: Indexing DataFrame using loc
 --- |
-  [DataFrame.loc](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html#pandas-dataframe-loc)[row label, column label] is used to return one or more values based on labels.
+  [DataFrame.loc](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.loc.html#pandas-dataframe-loc)[row label, column label] is used to return one or more values based on `labels`.

   Here is a DataFrame with custom column names and default rangeindex.
 ---